Are you sure your mitochondria are happy?

 Because we only get one life to live, we have so many aspirations to fulfill.

-Then why don’t we go to seek joy, stability, and independence?
+Then why don’t we go to seek joy, stability, and freedom?

 Because, we have beliefs and attitudes that have developed over time inside us.